R-Chr/R-Chr.github.io/_pages/about.md

 </div>
 </div>

-# 🎖 Honors and Awards
+# 🎖 Grants and Awards
 - *2025.08*   Awarded a short-term JSPS Postdoctoral Fellowship for the project "Computational Design of Ultra-Low Loss Glass Fibers for Quantum Communication"
+- *2025.04*   Co-PI for Computational grant for “Extreme Scale Access” on LUMI from the European High Performance Computing Joint Undertaking (EuroHPC JU) (18 million CPU core hours)
+- *2024.05*   Best Graduate Student Poster Prize (Second Place) at the Glass & Optical Materials Division Annual Meeting 2024 (GOMD 2024)
-- *2022.06*   Awarded the Danish Data Science Academy PhD fellowship grant or the project “Computational design of disordered electrode materials for batteries” (1,890,000 DKK)"
+- *2022.06*   Awarded the Danish Data Science Academy PhD fellowship grant for the project “Computational design of disordered electrode materials for batteries” (1,890,000 DKK)

 # 📖 Educations
 - *2020-2022*   Ph.D. in Materials Chemistry, Aalborg University, Denmark